Roddy-21-25/Your-Body-Mass-Index-with-C--Windows-Forms/README.md

 once you know that, you can run and check if you hace good health.

+And the last, there are two project in c# in this chapter, one is "Form 1", this is the practice, don't think too much about it, the second one is, "Check your Body Mass Index", this is the correct.

 btw, i will let you some examples if you want to check all the if that i use in this code, and know if i did this homework well:

 Underweight or Low: BMI < 18.5